Newport Beach + Rock Pool

 Ah Newport Beach, you are a field of dreams for my family.
 The colour of the sand, the beautiful headlands, the reserve and playground and the rock pool make this a summer paradise, good for a walk and a play in winter too.

 Newport is a beach well known to surfers, there are two famous breaks that attract surfers from near and far.
 The beach is about 1.3km long and faces due east.

 You can also find a car parking spot in the road closer to the south end, we’ve never done this ourselves but will try next time.
-See map.
+See map below.

 Cafes: Just across Pittwater Road at the Newport shops.

-Toilets: Toilet, change and shower block by the carpark, disabled bathroom there too.
-Toilets and changing room also down at the south end near the rock pool.
+Toilets: Toilet, change and shower block by the car park, disabled bathroom there too.
+Toilets and changing room are also down at the south end near the rock pool.

 Shade: Trees provide shade on the small reserve.

-Playground: Small, fenced new playground at the front of the SLSC.
+Playground: Small, fenced playground at the front of the SLSC.